 New Jersey, also known as the “Garden State,” is a popular tourist destination known for its unique history and beautiful scenery.
 However, behind the state’s picturesque landscape lies a darker issue: the rising rates of blackmail.
 With incidents at an all-time high, many are left wondering: is blackmail illegal in NJ?
-To find out more about this serious crime and how to protect yourself, keep reading.
+To find out more about this serious crime and how to protect yourself, keep reading more about Cranford NJ.

 Is Blackmail Illegal In NJ?